Skip to content

 5.4.
 Unremitted or Improperly Managed Funds

-If a Sponsored Program or associated business fails to remit proceeds within the required timeframe, omits the required disclosure language, or conducts an event inconsistent with these terms, HelpLink may issue a compliance notice, suspend or terminate the sponsorship relationship, and, if required by law, report the activity to appropriate authorities.
+If a Sponsored Program or Commercial Co-Venturer fails to remit proceeds within the timeframe required by Section 5.2.6, omits any disclosure required by Section 5.2.4, fails to comply with applicable law as required by Section 5.2.5, or otherwise conducts a campaign inconsistent with this Agreement, HelpLink may issue a compliance notice, suspend or terminate the sponsorship relationship, refuse to recognize received funds as charitable contributions, and, if required by law, report the activity to the appropriate state or federal authorities.
 Funds shall not be considered charitable contributions to HelpLink unless and until they are received in full.

 6. Reporting and Recordkeeping